 This two-ingredient, super fast recipe for Kalakand (a.k.a.
 Indian Milk Cake) comes together in just 15 minutes thanks to the help of a can of sweetened condensed milk.

-Malpua is a popular Indian sweet of fried fluffy pancakes dipped in sugar syrup and served with rabdi or sweetened thickened milk.
+Malpua is a traditional and popular Indian sweet of pan fried or shallow fried flour pancakes dipped in sugar syrup and served with rabdi or sweetened thickened milk.
+These crispy and fluffy pancakes are made with all-purpose flour, curd (yogurt), spices, khoya (dried milk solids) and topped with nuts.

 Rabdi or rabri is a classic, traditional Indian sweet of thickened sweetened milk filled with layers of clotted cream (malai).
 It is also known as lachha rabdi in Hindi language.